vyos/vyos-documentation/docs/contributing/development.rst

 them on the command line.
 The format should be and is inspired by this blog
 post: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

-* A single, short, summary of the commit (recommended 70 characters or less, but not exceeding 80 characters)
+* A single, short, summary of the commit (recommended 50 characters or less, not exceeding 80 characters)

-  * Add a prefix of the changed component to your commit headline, e.g. ``snmp:
+  * Add prefix of changed component to your commit headline, e.g. ``snmp:
     T1111:`` or ``ethernet: T2222:``.
 If multiple components are touched by this commit, you can use multiple prefixes, e.g.: ``snmp: ethernet:``

-* Followed by a blank line (this is mandatory - else Git will treat the whole commit message as the headline only)
+* Followed by a blank line (this line is mandatory - else Git will treat the whole commit message as the headline only)

 * Followed by a message which describes all the details like: